Eli293/BrainBubbleProject/README.md

 Design:

 The project is composed of ideas and clouds.
 They are in a OnetoOne relationship which means that one cannot exist without the other.
 This also assumes that deleting an idea will also delete the cloud with it.
+***
+ENDPOINTS:

-GET:/api/ideas - Get all ideas
+-GET:/api/ideas - Get all ideas
-POST:/api/ideas - Add an idea
+-POST:/api/ideas - Add an idea
-PUT:/api/ideas/{id} - Update an idea
+-PUT:/api/ideas/{id} - Update an idea
-PUT:/api/ideas/cloud/{id} - Update a cloud
+-PUT:/api/ideas/cloud/{id} - Update a cloud
-DELETE:/api/ideas/{id} - Delete an idea
+-DELETE:/api/ideas/{id} - Delete an idea
+***